s0komma/k8s-esx-v1/README.md

 6. Test redis container with PV
    - Apply pvc.yaml
    - Apply redis.yaml
-   - Kill the redis as it reloated to another node with same volume
+   - Kill the redis as it relocates to another node with same volume.

-Cleaning Up